cloudfoundry/docs-bosh/content/cpi-api-v2-method/attach-disk.md

 ## Agent settings

-For the Agent to eventually format, partition and mount attached disk, it needs to identify the disk attachment from inside the OS.
-The Agent can currently identify attached disk based on either device path, disk's ID, or SCSI volume ID.
-For example settings below show that CPI attached a disk `vol-7447851` at `/dev/sdd`:
+For the Agent to eventually format, partition and mount the newly attached disk, it needs to identify the disk attachment from inside the OS.
+The Agent can currently identify attached disks based on either their device path, disk's ID, or SCSI volume ID.
+For example, the sample settings below show that the CPI attached a disk `vol-7447851` at `/dev/sdd`:

 ```json
 {